-After listening to & reading a few other books I decided to outline how one could leverage every possible growth angle through their attendance at a professional conference or seminar, and drafted the following play (aka clear plan of action).
+After listening to & reading a few other books I decided to outline how one could leverage every possible growth angle through their attendance at a professional conference or seminar:

 - Take notes

 - Ask the speakers questions after each session

 - Tell the speakers “I’d love to give you a recommendation on LinkedIn if you’re able to connect?”
 They might say no because they either reached their maximum number of connections or their company controls their LinkedIn profile.

 - If they say yes, use this guide to write them the high quality type of recommendation that usually leads to a few backlinks.

 - Speak with other attendees about what they found most helpful about the event.
 Connect with them on LinkedIn.

 - Publish your notes from the event to your personal website and send the link to these notes to the connections you made at the event.
 Include personal notes such as “Looking back on our conversation about XYZ, I thought you might enjoy the notes I finally got around to publishing”.

 - Share a link to these published notes on LinkedIn and tag the other attendees in the comments section of the post.

 - Review your notes weekly.
 Use excel to keep track of how the actionable steps from this event helped to improve your business / job performance.
 After a few weeks of consistently increasing performance, turn these notes and this excel into a case study.